Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Maintaining ionospheres

 On Earth, O$^+$ is a long-lived species in the high ionosphere because the $O^+ + N_2$ reaction is so slow and there are few other molecules to react with to make a short-lived molecular ion.
 On Venus and Mars, the reaction $O^+ + CO_2$ is quite fast, $\sim 10^{-9}$\,cm$^3$\,s$^{-1}$, because CO$_2$ is much less strongly bound than N$_2$.
 (The triple bond in $N\equiv N$ is [among the strongest known chemical bonds in nature, along with the triple bond in CO].)
 The reaction of $O^+ + CO_2$ produces O$^+_2$, which is also produced by the reaction $CO_2^+ + O$.
 Ionization of the major thermospheric gases on Venus and Mars, O and CO$_2$, is thus quickly converted into O$^+_2$, which dissociatively recombines, resulting in the observed ionospheric morphology, lacking a significant $F_2$ region.
 A simplified schematic of these processes is shown in Figure~\ref{fig:ss8}(right).
 Thus, curiously, although life-supporting Earth is the planet associated with O$_2$, Venus and Mars are the planets with O$^+_2$ ionospheres.

 The $F_2$ ionosphere is unique\indexit{ionosphere!$F_2$ region unique to Earth} to Earth among the known planets.
 This is due to its peculiar atmosphere, lacking in CO$_2$, dominated by N$_2$, and carrying its oxygen in unusual and reactive states.
 Venus and Mars have nitrogen as well, but carbon and oxygen dominate their upper atmospheres, so it has little effect.
 Earth has a significant carbon budget, and once had much higher levels of CO$_2$ in its atmosphere, but most of its carbon is currently locked up in the crust in the form of carbonate rocks.
-Thus, the $F_2$ ionosphere may be a recent event in the history of Earth, an artifact of geology and biology.'' \activity{Review Figs.~\ref{fig:fr2}, \ref{fig:ss8}, and \ref{sojka:fig3.1} and think through the dominant reactions described in Sects.~\ref{sec:ss3} and~\ref{sec:ss4}. }
+Thus, the $F_2$ ionosphere may be a recent event in the history of Earth, an artifact of geology and biology.'' \activity{{\em Consider:} Review Figs.~\ref{fig:fr2}, \ref{fig:ss8}, and \ref{sojka:fig3.1} and think through the dominant reactions described in Sects.~\ref{sec:ss3} and~\ref{sec:ss4}. (a) Convert the ionization energies to equivalent wavelengths and then use Fig.~\ref{fig:br4} to estimate approximate depths of maximum penetration. (b) Considering photo-ionization and the reaction pathways in Fig.~\ref{fig:ss8} argue why the O$_2^+$ height profile in Fig.~\ref{sojka:fig3.1} might have a double peak.
+Ionization energies: O 13.6\,eV, O$_2$ 12.1\,eV, N$_2$ 15.6\,eV, CO$_2$ 13.8\,eV. \mylabel{act:ionreactions} }